Daytona Beach, Florida: Utilities

-The city has a successful recycling program with separate pickups for garbage, yard waste and recycling.
-Collection is provided by several private companies under contract to Volusia County, Florida.
+The city has a successful recycling program with separate pickups for garbage, yard waste, and recycling.
+Collection is provided by several private companies under contract to Volusia County.

 Transportation

 Airports

 Passenger airline services are located at Daytona Beach International Airport (DAB), which is centrally located within the city adjacent to Daytona International Speedway.
 The site was first used as an airport with terminals being constructed in 1952 and 1958.
 The present facility was constructed in 1992 at the cost of $46 million, and includes both a domestic terminal and an International terminal.
 Despite the new facilities, DAB has found difficulty in attracting and retaining carriers; Continental Airlines, AirTran Airways, and United Airlines discontinued flights to Daytona in 2007 and 2008.
-LTU & American Airlines also serviced Daytona Beach during the 1980s and 1990s, both of which ended all flights in 1994 & 1997.
+LTU and American Airlines also serviced Daytona Beach during the 1980s and 1990s, both of which ended all flights in 1994 and 1997, respectively.

-Current passenger airlines serving DAB include Delta Air Lines (with nonstop service to Atlanta) and American Airlines (with non-stop service to Charlotte).
+Current passenger airlines serving DAB include Delta Air Lines (with nonstop service to Atlanta) and American Airlines (with nonstop service to Charlotte).
 Both carriers offer connecting service from those cities to destinations worldwide.
 International flights from DAB fly to destinations in the Bahamas through air taxi and charter services Airgate Aviation and IslandPass; non-stop flights are available from DAB to Marsh Harbour, Treasure Cay, and North Eleuthera.
 Sunwing Airlines also operates seasonal flights from Toronto Pearson International Airport.
 DAB is also heavily used for general aviation, largely due to Embry–Riddle Aeronautical University, whose campus is located at the airport.

-Larger airports nearby are Orlando International Airport and Jacksonville International Airport, each of which is approximately 90 minutes away.
+Larger airports nearby are Orlando International Airport and Jacksonville International Airport, each of which is about 90 minutes away.